Skip to main content

 Worked examples

-The minimum viable manifest — what you get from pack-template after renaming.
-No backend, no services, one frontend package.
+A minimum viable manifest for a frontend-only app.
+No backend, no services, one frontend surface.

 khal-app.json